rejeb/thermalright-lcd-control/README.md

 ## Overview

+#### Currently not working - rewrittent to include USB detection - service will load but unable to detect devices yet

 Thermalright LCD Control provides an easy-to-use interface for managing your Thermalright LCD display on Linux systems.

 The application features both a desktop GUI and a background service for seamless device control.